sseyeon/travel4worker.github.io/README.md

 # travel4worker.github.io

-It was joined later, took a role to add functionality and detail.
+I was joined later, took a role to add functionality and detail.